chimplie/the-love-geometry/data-engineer/README.md

 Your app should have an endpoint that accepts Excel files in the format provided by the link and uploads new virus cases from the file.
 This endpoint should be secured, so that only hospital personal is able use it.
-The upload should work incrementally, so if the Excel file is uploaded a second time, it will update the data concerning the existing peple and add the data on new people.
+The upload should work incrementally, so if the Excel file is uploaded a second time, it will update the data containing the existing peple and add the data on new people.